jorgecarleitao/arrow2/README.md

 * Most feature-complete implementation of Apache Arrow after the reference implementation (C++)
   * Float 16 unsupported (not a Rust native type)
   * Decimal 256 unsupported (not a Rust native type)
+* C data interface supported for all Arrow types (read and write)
-* FFI supported for all Arrow types
+* C stream interface supported for all Arrow types (read and write)
 * Full interoperability with Rust's `Vec`
 * MutableArray API to work with bitmaps and arrays in-place
 * Full support for timestamps with timezones, including arithmetics that take